 As the Waterfall Model illustrates the software development process in a linear sequential flow; hence it is also referred to as a Linear-Sequential Life Cycle Model.

 - Requirements: The first phase involves understanding what needs to design and what is its function, purpose, etc. Here, the specifications of the input and output or the final product are studied and marked.

 - System Design: The requirement specifications from the first phase are studied in this phase and system design is prepared.
 System Design helps in specifying hardware and system requirements and also helps in defining overall system architecture.
 The software code to be written in the next stage is created now.

 - Implementation: With inputs from system design, the system is first developed in small programs called units, which are integrated into the next phase.
 Each unit is developed and tested for its functionality which is referred to as Unit Testing.

 - Integration and Testing: All the units developed in the implementation phase are integrated into a system after testing of each unit.
-The software designed, needs to go through constant software testing to find out if there are any flaw or errors.
+The software designed, needs to go through constant software testing to find out if there are any flaws or errors.
 Testing is done so that the client does not face any problem during the installation of the software.

 - Deployment of System: Once the functional and non-functional testing is done, the product is deployed in the customer environment or released into the market.

 - Maintenance: This step occurs after installation, and involves making modifications to the system or an individual component to alter attributes or improve performance.
 These modifications arise either due to change requests initiated by the customer, or defects uncovered during live use of the system.
 The client is provided with regular maintenance and support for the developed software.

 All these phases are cascaded to each other in which progress is seen as flowing steadily downwards (like a waterfall) through the phases.
-The next phase is started only after the defined set of goals are achieved for the previous phase and it is signed off, so the name “Waterfall Model“.
+The next phase is started only after the defined set of goals is achieved for the previous phase and it is signed off, so the name "Waterfall Model".

 Advantages of the Waterfall Model